Diego Maradona: In popular culture

 Since 1986, it has been common for Argentines abroad to hear Maradona's name as a token of recognition, even in remote places.
 The Tartan Army sing a version of the Hokey Cokey in honour of the Hand of God goal against England.
 In Argentina, Maradona is often talked about in terms reserved for legends.
 In the Argentine film El hijo de la novia ("Son of the Bride"), somebody who impersonates a Catholic priest says to a bar patron, "They idolized him and then crucified him."
 When a friend scolds him for taking the prank too far, the fake priest retorts, "But I was talking about Maradona."
 He is the subject of the film El camino de San Diego, though he himself only appears in archive footage.

 Maradona was included in many cameos in the Argentine comic book El Cazador de Aventuras.
 After the closing of it, the authors started a new short-lived comic book titled El Die, using Maradona as the main character.
 Maradona has had several online Flash games that are entirely dedicated to his legacy.
 In Rosario, Argentina, locals organized the parody religion of the "Church of Maradona".
 The organization reformulates many elements from Christian tradition, such as Christmas or prayers, reflecting instead details from Maradona.
 It had 200 founding members, and tens of thousands more have become members via the church's official web site.

-Many Argentine artists performed songs in tribute to Diego, such as "La Mano de Dios" by El Potro Rodrigo, "Maradona" by Andrés Calamaro, "Para siempre Diego" (Diego Forever) by Los Ratones Paranoicos, "Francotirador" (Sniper) by Attaque 77, "Maradona Blues" by Charly García, "Santa Maradona" (Saint Maradona) by Mano Negra, and "La Vida Tómbola" by Manu Chao, among others.
+Many Argentine and international artists performed songs in tribute to Diego, such as "La Mano de Dios" by El Potro Rodrigo, "Maradona" by Andrés Calamaro, "Para siempre Diego" (Diego Forever) by Los Ratones Paranoicos, "Francotirador" (Sniper) by Attaque 77, "Maradona Blues" by Charly García, "Santa Maradona (Larchuma Football Club)” (Saint Maradona) by Mano Negra, and "La Vida Tómbola" by Mano Negra frontman Manu Chao, among others.
 There are also other films, such as: Maradona, La Mano de Dios (Maradona, the Hand of God), Amando a Maradona (Loving Maradona), and Maradona by Kusturica.
 In March 1981, Queen were introduced to Maradona backstage during their concert at the Vélez Sarsfield Stadium.